How to extract first / last / nth word from text string in Excel?

-1. Select the text string cells that you will extract their words, and click the Kutools > Text > Split Cells.
+1. Select the text string cells that you will extract their words from, and click the Kutools > Merge & Split > Split Cells.

 2. In the opening Split Cells dialog box, specify the split type in the Type section, check the Space option in the Specify a separator section, and click the Ok button.
 See screenshot:

-3. In opening new dialog box, select a single cell of range that you will output extracted words into, and click the OK button.
-See screenshot above:
+3. Now specify the destination range that you will output extracted words into, and click the OK button

 If you checked the Split to Columns option in the above Split Cells dialog, every word is extracted from every text string and listed vertically.

 If you checked the Split to Rows option in the above Split Cells dialog, every word is extracted from every text string and listed horizontally.